-Mission: Write a story, a description, a poem, a metaphor, a commentary, or a critique about this picture.
-Write something about this picture.
+Mission: Write a story, a description, a poem, a metaphor, a commentary, or a memory about this sentence.
+Write something about this sentence.

 Be sure to tag writeworld in your block!